momentumlearn/course/_daily_posts/2022-12-15-x-team-project.md

 ### Git Workflow

-Working with other developers in a shared codebase means that the workflow you've been using so far will have to change. **We will cover this in class together on Tuesday.** If you want to get a head start, here are the slides for reference.
+Working with other developers in a shared codebase means that the workflow you've been using so far will have to change. **We will cover this at our meeting on Tuesday.** If you want to get a head start, here are the slides for reference.

 #### [Git Collaboration slide deck](https://slides.com/amy_nc/git-collaboration)